Insurance Sector of Bangladesh – The Ultimate Guide

 Metlife (ALICO) is the only foreign insurance operator in Bangladesh.
 ALICO has earned the record-breaking gross premium in the life insurance sector.
 In April 2015, the regulator has approved another two joint venture life insurance companies in Bangladesh.

 The new companies are Taiyo Summit Life Insurance Company, a joint venture with local summit group and another one -Life insurance corporation of INDIA.
-But there is still huge opportunities for overseas insurers in Bangladesh market.
+But there are still huge opportunities for overseas insurers in Bangladesh market.

 With the advent of two newly established companies in 2015, the number of foreign insurers will reach at three who are supposed to make use of their international experiences to local policyholders.
 Resultantly the existing insurers will leave no stone unturned to retain their market share through innovation and professionalism.